Degree in Energy Engineering

 • The transformation and use of energy

-• Savings and energy efficiency
+• Energy saving and efficiency

 • Energy management

-• Product refrigeration and air conditioning technologies
+• Product cooling and air conditioning technologies

 logo-01-EUR-ACE.png

-Mentions of the Degree in Energy Engineering
+Mentions from the Degree in Energy Engineering

-• Energy savings and efficiency
+• Energy saving and efficiency

-• Renewable energy
+• Renewable energies

 • Power production systems